LimePoint/opschain-docs/docs/operations/installation.md

 opschain server configure
 ```

 You will be asked to confirm whether you would like to use certain features and provide your credentials for the OpsChain installation.
+The values that will be configured via the `opschain server configure` command are suitable for an evaluation or test environment, however for a production environment we recommend reviewing the [configuration guide](/docs/operations/configuring-opschain.md) and [security guide](/docs/operations/restricting-user-access.md) to ensure the configuration is suitable for your needs.

 :::caution
 All future `opschain server` commands must be run in the `~/opschain-configuration` (or equivalent) directory to ensure that the right configuration is used.